miyakawataku/fluent-plugin-nsca/README.md

     `service_description` property in a `service` definition.
   * Limited to the maximum 128 bytes.
 * Return code
-  * The severity of the service status.
+  * The severity level of the service status.
   * 0 (OK), 1 (WARNING), 2 (CRITICAL) or 3 (UNKNOWN).
 * Plugin output
   * A description of the service status.